 On June 11, 2020, BGC Partners' Board of Directors and its Audit Committee authorized a debt repurchase program for the repurchase by the Company of up to \$50.0 million of Company Debt Securities, and on July 1, 2023, BGC Group's Board of Directors and its Audit Committee authorized a debt repurchase program for the repurchase by the Company of up to \$50.0 million of Company Debt Securities.
 Repurchases of Company Debt Securities, if any, are expected to reduce future cash interest payments, as well as future amounts due at maturity or upon redemption.
 Under the authorization, the Company may make repurchases of Company Debt Securities for cash from time to time in the open market or in privately negotiated transactions upon such terms and at such prices as management may determine.
 Additionally, the Company is authorized to make any such repurchases of Company Debt Securities through CF&Co (or its affiliates), in its capacity as agent or principal, or such other broker-dealers as management shall determine to utilize from time to time, and such repurchases shall be subject to brokerage commissions which are no higher than standard market commission rates.
-As of June 30, 2024, the Company had \$50.0 million remaining under its debt repurchase authorization.
+On August 21, 2024, the Company repurchased \$0.5 million of outstanding principal, plus accrued interest, of BGC Partners 8.000% Senior Notes for \$0.5 million.
+As of September 30, 2024, the Company had \$49.5 million remaining under its debt repurchase authorization.
+For additional information, see Note 17-"Notes Payable and Other Borrowings."

 On July 10, 2020, the Company issued an aggregate of \$300.0 million principal amount of the BGC Partners 4.375% Senior Notes.
 In connection with this issuance of BGC Partners 4.375% Senior Notes, the Company recorded \$0.2 million in underwriting fees payable to CF&Co.
 These fees were recorded as a direct reduction from the Notes payable and other borrowings in the Company's unaudited Condensed Consolidated Statements of Financial Condition and are amortized as interest expense over the term of the notes.
 Cantor purchased \$14.5 million of such senior notes and tendered such notes in the Exchange Offer in exchange for an equivalent amount of BGC Group 4.375% Senior Notes.
-Cantor holds such BGC Group 4.375% Senior Notes as of June 30, 2024.
+Cantor holds such BGC Group 4.375% Senior Notes as of September 30, 2024.